dakujem/oliva-tree/README.md

 ```

-## TODO
+## What's comming next

-* in path tree builder - and recursive tree - allow users to choose which member is used as a node key (currently position - and id - are forced)
-* json / array / object tree - build tree from data already in a tree structure (JSON/array/stdclass)
+* unit tests
 * materialized path tree (id variant)
-* write tests
+* nested sets
-* solve TODOs in code
-* finalize documentation -> release 1.0
+* improvement: in path tree builder - and recursive tree builder - allow users to choose which member is used as a node key (currently position - and id - are forced)

 ## Notes

-* this code *could* be rewritten to be used with PHP 5.3.
-But why bother?
-Let's force the newer stuff :)
+* great thank's to folks in **Via Aurea, s.r.o.** for providing valuable support, motivation and real-life testing

+> **Warning**: This library is privided **as-is** with absolutely **no warranty** nor any liability from its creators for anything it's usage, manipulation or distribution may cause